Teen challenges South Dakota policy barring boy dancers

 According to the lawsuit, the association's policy allows girls to participate on boys' teams when there is no girls' team.
 But the policy does not allow boys to participate on girls' teams if the school does not field a team for boys.

-The Argus Leader reports Linden's attorneys contend the policy is discriminatory and unconstitutional.
+Linden's attorneys contend the policy is discriminatory and unconstitutional, the Argus Leader reported.

-Executive director Dan Swartos says the association has not been served with paperwork and had no comment.
+Executive director Dan Swartos said the association has not been served with paperwork and had no comment.

+Linden began dancing at the age of 7, according to the lawsuit.
+His mother, Stephanie, recognized that he had talent and when he turned 9, she rented an apartment in Los Angeles where he trained extensively, often with adults and older children.

+After two years, he moved back to South Dakota and continued to take private lessons at a studio in McCook Lake, South Dakota.
+After he was told he could not dance on the high school team, Linden became the team manager.

 Information from: Argus Leader, http://www.argusleader.com